Napoleon III

-Napoleon III (born Charles-Louis Napoléon Bonaparte; 20 April 1808 – 9 January 1873) was President of France from 1848 to 1852 and then Emperor of the French from 1852 until his deposition in 1870.
-He was the first president, second emperor, and last monarch of France.
+Napoleon III (born Charles-Louis Napoléon Bonaparte; (Note: "Charles" was removed from his name shortly after his birth.
+Before taking the throne, he was known as Louis Napoléon Bonaparte.)
+20 April 1808 – 9 January 1873) was the first President of France from 1848 to 1852 and then Emperor of the French from 1852 until his deposition in 1870.
+He was the first elected president, second emperor, and the last monarch of France.
+He established the Second French Empire in 1852, which began a period of rapid industrialization and expansion of infrastructure in France and saw the rise of French influence in geopolitics after several decades of instability.
+As head of state of France for 22 years, he was the longest-reigning French head of state since the end of the Ancien régime.

 Napoleon III was born at the height of the First French Empire in the Tuileries Palace in Paris, the son of Louis Bonaparte, King of Holland (r.
-1806–1810), and Hortense de Beauharnais, and paternal nephew of the reigning Emperor Napoleon I. It would only be two months following his birth that he, in accordance with Napoleon I's dynastic naming policy, would be bestowed the name of Charles-Louis Napoleon, however, shortly thereafter, Charles was removed from his name.
-Louis Napoleon Bonaparte was the first and only president of the French Second Republic, elected in 1848.
+1806–1810), and Hortense de Beauharnais.
+He was the paternal nephew of the reigning Emperor Napoleon I. As a young man, he led two failed coups against the July Monarchy, for which he was imprisoned in 1840.
+In 1848, after the overthrow of the July Monarchy in the February Revolution, he was elected president of the French Second Republic.
 He seized power by force in 1851 when he could not constitutionally be re-elected.
 He later proclaimed himself Emperor of the French and founded the Second Empire, reigning until the defeat of the French Army and his capture by Prussia and its allies at the Battle of Sedan in 1870.